 - To develop sportsmanship and work ethic.

 The CAL is divided in 10 associations.
 Each Association will have at least one team at each age group.
 Every association is named and associated with the historical and cultural background of one of the churches or communities of Kingston.
 All the associations will put forward one representative to be the voice of that community on the Hockey Commitee, allowing the CAL and its Board of Directors to maintain contact with the members of the league.
 Our associations are the following (click on the picture to contact the association's representative):

 Our Family-Friendly Schedule

 The House League season, for Novice to Midget, lasts 20 weeks and begins at the end of Septemeber and concludes on the first weekend in March.
 Each team is alloted, on average, two ice times a week; one practice and one game.
 At the discretion of the league, older age groups typically drop their practice ice time for an extra game in December prior to the Christmas break.
-Our House League practices times are consistently on the same day at the same time each week, for the duration of the season.
+Our House League practices times are consistently on the same day at the same time each week, for the duration of the season(Usually varies the first week or two dependent on ice availability).
 Games vary according to the schedule, usually on weekends, sometimes week night evenings.

 House League Tournaments

 The CAL, in collaboration with the Fort Henry Heights Hockey Association, hosts the Kingston Causeway Classic house league tournament on December 27th, 28th, 29th and 30th of each year.
 The tournament continues to grow both in size and popularity (registration is first come-first served).
 New in 2010 was the introduction of the CAL Alumni Tournament, which is held in conjunction with the Kingston Causeway Classic, celebrating more than 60 years of House League Hockey in Kingston.